|Guide||♦||34 Triplogs||1 Topic|

 Memorial Day.
-To the east the horizon is glowing from the early morning sunrise slowly coming, changing the mood of a new day already four and a half hours old.
-Nursing my coffee, hot, black; driving my jeep northbound on 89 toward Ashfork, the hardest decision I was faced with this day was how will I get to Bill Williams Mountain?
-Should I drive up to Ashfork, hook a right onto I-40, and drive into Williams.
-The pleasant little town at the base of Bill Williams Mountain and claims the title as the gateway to the Grand Canyon.
-Or should I do something different, possibly add a few minutes to my road trip by making a right turn at Drake's turn-off just pass Hell Canyon Bridge?
+To the east, the horizon is glowing from the early sunrise slowly coming, changing the mood of a new day already four and a half hours old.
+Nursing my coffee, hot, black, driving my jeep northbound on 89 toward Ash Fork, the hardest decision I faced this day was how I would get to Bill Williams Mountain?
+Should I drive up to Ash Fork, hook a right onto I-40, and drive into Williams.
+The pleasant little town at the base of Bill Williams Mountain claims the title as the gateway to the Grand Canyon.
+Or should I do something different, possibly add a few minutes to my road trip by making a right turn at Drake's turn-off just past Hell Canyon Bridge?

 What the heck!
 I turned off at Drake and enjoyed the pleasant back road drive up to Bill Willaims Mountain and Benham's trailhead.
-The sun was up and it was more than likely already hot in Phoenix when I arrived at the trailhead around six.
+The sun was up, and it was more than likely already hot in Phoenix when I arrived at the trailhead around six.
 However, at 7265 feet above sea level, I enjoyed the cool morning air as I prepared for my journey this day.
-Pulled my Teva's off and put on my Hi Tech's, tightening up my day pack, making sure I have my extra pair of soxs hanging off one of the loops, packing my wallet in the pack, and securing my vehicle.
+I pulled my Teva's off and put on my Hi Tech's, tightening up my day pack, making sure I have my extra pair of socks hanging off one of the loops, packing my wallet in the pack, and securing my vehicle.
 Rituals.
 Gotta do 'em.